27 November 2025

 | By Ian Bushnell

-The high winds buffeting Canberra have brought down power lines and trees across the national capital, leaving hundreds of households without power and roads blocked.
+Wild winds buffeted Canberra today, bringing down power lines and trees across the national capital, and leaving hundreds of households without power and roads blocked.

-An Emergency Services Agency spokesperson said the State Emergency Services had received dozens of requested for help, with almost every suburb impacted.
+An Emergency Services Agency spokesperson said the State Emergency Service had received dozens of requested for help, with almost every suburb impacted.

 “There’s not been any reports of any serious injuries but we have had several incidents that have involved trees falling on to cars and on to roadways and driveways,” the spokesperson said.